HL7/davinci-deqm/input/pagecontent/index.md

 For these scenarios, the actors are Producers and Consumers, used in the same sense as the Producers and Consumers stakeholders in the Quality Measurement Standards Landscape diagram.
 Note that within any particular use case, different stakeholders will play the same roles.
 For example, a Provider may be playing the role of Producer in a particular exchange, while the Payer may be playing the role of Consumer.

-#### Reporting Scenarios

-Reporting scenarios are used to report the results of quality measures on patients or populations at the end of a measurement period.
-Measure reports are provided to attest the standard of care given to patients in a population as measured by specific quality measures.
-The measures are typically identified as part of a quality improvement program or initiative by a payer or other quality improvement stakeholder such as public health agencies with use cases that are typically more focused on the reporting scenarios.

-The reporting scenarios are:

-1. **Individual** - Used to report the results of a quality measure for a particular patient along with the complete set of data of interest to a quality reporting receiver
-1. **Summary** - Used to report the results of a quality measure for the applicable population to a quality reporting receiver
-1. **Subject-List** - A subject list report that includes a listing of subjects that satisfied each population criteria in the measure

-For the reporting scenarios, the actors are Reporters and Receivers:

-**Reporters** are the actors submitting the results of a quality measure.
-Depending on the reporting requirements for a particular scenario as well as the technical capabilities of the systems involved, the reporter may be different stakeholders such as providers, provider organizations, aggregators, or payers.

-**Receivers** are the actors receiving the results of quality measures.
-Again, depending on the reporting requirements and technical capabilities, receivers may be different stakeholders, but are typically aggregate-level stakeholders such as healthcare agencies, payers, and quality improvement organizations.

 #### Gaps in Care Reporting Scenarios

 Gaps in Care Reporting is a reporting scenario supported in this implementation guide.
 Similar to the quality reporting scenarios, a Gaps in Care Report is used to report the results of quality measures on patients or population, but for a [gaps through period] that is of interest for a Client.

 1. **Gaps in Care** - Used to report the results of [open, closed, and/or prospective gaps] of a quality measure or quality measures for a patient or a group of patients to a Client.
 Optionally, it is also used to provide details to the open, closed, and/or prospective gaps.